Essex County NJ Robbery Defense Attorney

 Robbery offenses have two critical components: a theft and an act (or threat) of violence.
 Combining these factors, the State considers these crimes extremely egregious and punishes those convicted accordingly.
 Specifically, robbery can be classified as a first or second degree crime.
 The critical distinction involves whether or not the defendant was armed, inflicted, or attempted to inflict injury during the commission of the alleged offense.
 If one of these criteria is met, you may be charged with first degree robbery, the most serious type of crime under the New Jersey Criminal Code.
 All other robbery offenses are considered second degree crimes, which also entail a lengthy term of incarceration.
 Notably, although carjacking is a specific type of robbery, it is considered a separate offense, with an extended sentencing range that can subject those convicted to up to 30 years in prison.

-Attorney Roy W. Breslow has prosecuted and defended a multitude of individuals charged with robbery during his distinguished career as a Prosecutor, Deputy Attorney General, and criminal defense attorney.
-With in-depth knowledge of the elements involved in robbery cases, Mr. Breslow now dedicates himself to constructing compelling arguments for his clients charged with these offenses.
+The attorneys at Breslow Law Offices have prosecuted and defended a multitude of individuals charged with robbery during their careers.
+With in-depth knowledge of the elements involved in robbery cases, the attorneys at Breslow Law Offices now dedicate themselves to constructing compelling arguments for their clients charged with these offenses.

 Robbery Charges in New Jersey: N.J.S.A.
 2C:15 -1

 Robbery offenses are outlined in section N.J.S.A.
 2C:15 -1 of the New Jersey Criminal Code, which reads:

 A person is guilty of robbery if, in the course of committing a theft, he: